 Following introductions to the rest of the group, there’s ample time for you to explore the surroundings and simply relax before our Large Outdoors host dishes up the evening ‘icebreaker’ meal.

-Fuelled up on a good breakfast, we head out for today’s 8-mile walk, following the spectacular coastal path that relives Thomas Hardy’s ‘Far From the Madding Crowd’.
+Fuelled up on a good breakfast, we head out for today’s eight-mile walk, following the spectacular undulating coastal path that relives Thomas Hardy’s ‘Far From the Madding Crowd’.

 From there the path leads us up to Swyre Head before it tumbles back down to Bat’s Head and then upwards again, all the while with beautiful views of the white limestone cliffs.

-Just beyond West Bottom, we turn inland to explore the undulating countryside as we cross fields and green lanes back to Lulworth.
+Just beyond West Bottom, we turn inland to explore the rolling countryside as we cross fields and green lanes back to Lulworth.